EVORA-project/evora-ontology/models/docs/altText.md

 # Slot: alt text (altText)

-_An alternate text for the image, if the image cannot be displayed_
+_An alternate text for the image, if the image cannot be displayed._